OData/v3ProtocolDocument/OData.markdown

           "discountCode": "BLACKFRIDAY"
        }

+#### 7.4.1.4 Action Overload Resolution ####
+Actions support overloads, meaning a service MAY expose multiple actions with the same name that take a different set of parameters.

+The combination of the action name, the binding parameter type and the unordered list of non binding parameter names MUST be sufficient to uniquely identify a specific action overload.

 ### 7.4.2.
 Functions ###
 Functions are operations exposed by an OData service that MUST return data and MUST have no observable side effects.

 #### 7.4.2.1.
 Declaring Functions in Metadata ####

 Functions SHOULD be declared in $metadata.
 Function declarations indicate the signature (Name, ReturnType and Parameters) and semantics (composability, bindability and result entityset) of the Function.

+In addition to the [Common Rules for All Operations](#Common Rules for All Operations) the following rules apply for Functions:

+- Functions MUST NOT specify the HttpMethod as this is reserved for ServiceOperations.
+- Functions MUST be marked as non side effecting.
+- Functions MUST have a return type.
+- Functions MAY be marked as composable.
+- Functions with parameters MAY be marked as bindable.
+- Functions that are bindable MAY be marked as always bindable.
+- Non-binding parameter types MUST be either primitive, complex or a collection of primitive or complex.
+- Binding parameter types MUST be either an entity or a collection of entities.

+The [OData CSDL](OData CSDL Definition.html) specifies how syntactically this information, and information specific to each kind of operation is specified.

 For Example:
 The following FunctionImport describes a Function called MostRecent that returns the 'MostRecent' Order within a collection of Orders: